Course

 Overview

-Through lectures, demonstrations and hands-on studio work, students learn concepts in designing, setting up and maintaining a project recording studio.
-Topics include room acoustics and treatment, equipment choice and installation, wiring, and basic maintenance.
+Through lectures, demonstrations and hands-on studio work, students learn acoustic and design concepts relevant to setting up a project recording studio or commercial facility.
+Topics include room acoustics and sound treatment, as well as design considerations for inclusive collaborative and creative spaces that are welcoming to a diverse client base.

 Lecture/demonstration.